plone/documentation/docs/conceptual-guides/components.md

 Adapter
 :   Specific implementation of an interface.
-    An adapter provides an interface on its own, and adapts one or more objects with specific interfaces.
+    An adapter provides an interface on its own.
+    It adapts one or more objects with specific interfaces.

 Utility
 :   Specific implementation of an interface either as a singleton or factored-on lookup.

 Events and subscribers
-:   Events are emitted, and a subscriber may listen to those events.
+:   Events are emitted.
+    A subscriber may listen to those events.
-    Events provide an interface, and subscribers are registered for specific interfaces.
+    Events provide an interface.
+    Subscribers are registered for specific interfaces.
     Events are only dispatched to subscribers matching the interface of the event.

 Registries
 :   Adapters, utilities, and subscribers are registered in registries.
     Here the wiring is done.
-    Additional to the interface, a name might be provided for adapters and utilities (so-called named adapters or named utilities).
+    Additional to the interface, a name might be provided for adapters and utilities.
+    These are so-called named adapters or named utilities.
     Registration can be done in Python code or via {term}`ZCML`, an XML dialect.

 Lookup
 :   The lookup functions are providing the logic to dynamically factor an adapter or utility matching the object that was fed in.
-    You can ask to get an adapter to an object and pass in a name and the lookup method introspects the interface provided by the object and searches the registry for matches.
+    You can ask to get an adapter to an object and pass in a name.
+    The lookup method introspects the interface provided by the object and searches the registry for matches.

 ## Design patterns